•

 The Wright Institute (Berkeley, California)

-My degrees are in part a result of my curiosity about life and the world.
-I am also a fan of art and pop culture.
-This ranges from the old-timey (like Shakespeare) to the contemporary (like Everything Everywhere All At Once).
-I definitely have some nerdy/geeky qualities, which come out in my fondness for fantasy and science fiction.
+I am a fan of art and pop culture.
+This ranges from the old-timey (like Shakespeare) to the contemporary (film and television).
+I have some nerdy/geeky qualities, which come out in my fondness for fantasy and science fiction.